Posted: Fri 7th Oct 2022

 You may choose to speak to your staff personally (or delegate the task to a trusted manager) and talk to them honestly about their concerns.
 The same you can do with your clients and your suppliers.

 This new picture requires first a reality check so that we can set our sights for the next critical 90-days, but don’t keep it all to yourself.
 Be honest and seek your team, clients and suppliers' help.

-Here are set of reality check questions to help gain clarity on what we are facing.
+Here is a set of reality check questions to help gain clarity on what you're facing.